inlor/inlor.github.io/README.md

 **2019 – Montreuil, France  (4 months)**

 Animation of French courses for foreign teens and children.
+I also managed employee files and worked with archives.

 # Skills